Last Updated on

-- You are stomach sleeper.
+- You are a stomach sleeper.
 Both Firm and Relaxed Firm work well for stomach sleepers.

 - You hate hot mattresses.
-The Loom and Leaf performs exceptionally well in temperature control, making it perfect for extra hot and humid areas.
+The Loom and Leaf perform exceptionally well in temperature control, making it perfect for extra hot and humid areas.

 More Leesa Mattress Comparisons On This Site

 - Leesa vs Casper vs Purple vs Ghostbed

 - Leesa vs Helix

 - Leesa vs Casper

 - Leesa vs Casper vs Tuft & Needle vs Saatva